20th July A discussion on Climate Change

-The Group met on the third Wednesday of most months between 9.30 and 11.00 am in the Holy Trinity Centre – click here to find this location. (then use your browser's back button to return to this page)
+The U3A Group meet on the third Wednesday of most months between 9.30 and 11.00 am in the Holy Trinity Centre – click here to find this location. (then use your browser's back button to return to this page)

 Meetings are in the lower classroom behind the Main Hall.
 We usually have a talk or presentation given by one of our members or visitors for about 45 minutes, followed by questions and discussion.
 If there is time, we have coffee and biscuits.